Manchester-Robotics/Mech-files-and-solutions/README.md

 # Mech-files
-Mechanical files for track and puzzlebot
+Mechanical files for track inside the folder track Mechanical files for the PuzzleBot inside folder Puzzlebot